 - ice cream

-While fruits and vegetables are generally an excellent and necessary part of your diet, certain types have been shown to exacerbate GERD symptoms.
+Fruits and vegetables are an important part of your diet.
+However, certain types might make your GERD symptoms worse.
 The following fruits and veggies are common offenders:

-- citrus fruits, such as oranges, grapefruit, lemons, limes, and pineapple
+- citrus fruits, such as oranges, grapefruit, lemons, and limes

 - garlic and onions